The Expert’s Dilemma – Too Smart For Your Own Good

 Common pitfalls of knowing too much

-- You assume everyone knows what you know.
+2. You assume everyone knows what you know.
+It’s really hard to UN-know what you know to start where your audience is.
 This can be as simple as using words and acronyms common to you and your team.
 When these land on others, you’ve lost them and most people are uncomfortable asking for clarification, because they assume they should already know the answer too.
+(Insert every conversation I’ve ever had with a financial advisor ;))

-- You forget you’re talking to people.
-In the quest to demonstrate expertise, knowledge, unique value, it’s natural to inflate our language to project our expertise.
+4. You forget you’re talking to people.
+When we create, we create for ourselves.
+The language and logic flows naturally from our analytical brain.
 The result is a PhD level document, presentation or webinar that fails to engage, interest and entertain your audience.
-If you can’t do that, you’ve lost them (even the astrophysicists in the room).
+If you can’t do that, you’ve lost them no matter how smart they are.
+Tip: The most engaging content is written at a 6th grade level.

 Communication is about relaying meaning, but more than that, it’s about relating to meaning.
-The best way to break down your quality, value and performance stories is to first, recognize your customer is the hero in your story.
-Then, start with basics, be unafraid to be simple, conversational and remember – people want to work with people they know, like and trust.
+Start with basics, be unafraid to be simple, conversational and remember – people want to work with people they know, like and trust.
 Be you.
 Relatability and approachability are just as important as what you know.

 And ask for help.
 Engage people who know less than you know about your business.
 They can help you deconstruct your stories and bring them to life in a relatable, inspirational and actionable way.